yowko/Docs.zh-tw/docs/visual-basic/programming-guide/language-features/linq/how-to-combine-data-with-linq-by-using-joins.md

 ---
-title: HOW TO：以 LINQ 合併資料使用聯結 (Visual Basic) ms.date: 07/20/2015
+title: 'How to: Combine Data with LINQ by Using Joins' ms.date: 07/20/2015
 helpviewer_keywords:
 - queries [LINQ in Visual Basic], joins